-Ocean County Continuum of Care has created a Housing Prioritization Tool (HPT) that it will be utilizing to prioritize households in their coordinated assessment system.
+The Ocean County HPAC has created a Housing Prioritization Tool (HPT) that it will utilize to prioritize households in their coordinated assessment system.
 The Housing Prioritization tool collects information about various health and social needs of each household to evaluate their vulnerability and level of service need.
 The tool considers factors such as:

-The extent of a household's homelessness Health care concerns/emergency room visits Interactions with the police and law enforcement Mental health disabilities or issues History or active substance use/abuse History or current experiences of domestic violence Veteran Status Income Sources
+The extent of a household's homelessness

+Health care concerns/emergency room visits

+Interactions with the police and law enforcement

+Mental health disabilities or issues

+History or active substance use/abuse

+History or current experiences of domestic violence

+Veteran Status

+Income Sources and work history